qidi-community/Plus4-Wiki/content/Kuo Steps for Reliable Z-Offset/README.md

 # Kuo Steps for Improving Z-Offset Reliability
-Qidi Plus 4 printers come equipped with nozzle touch and bed proxumity sensors to enable automatic z-offset, bed leveling, and per-print meshbed functionality.
-User expectation is that the printer will automatically level the bed and repeatably place nozzle distance accurately for printing.
+Qidi Plus 4 printers come equipped with nozzle touch and bed proximity sensors to enable automatic z-offset, bed leveling, and per-print meshbed functionality.
+User expectation is that the printer will automatically level the bed and repeatably set nozzle distance accurately for printing.
 Unfortunately, stock Plus4 implementaiton is not entirely reliable.
 Multiple owners have reported unreliable first layers, or even gouged print plates despite ABL sensors.

-I use multiple strategies from the community wiki to improved the odds of accurate and repeatable z-offset and bed mesh.
-To those recommendations, I have added tweaks based upon days of sensor reliablity testing at various temperatures, speeds, and probing distances.
+I use multiple strategies from the community wiki to improve odds of accurate and repeatable z-offset and bed mesh.
+To the wiki recommendations, I have added tweaks based upon days of sensor reliablity testing at various temperatures, speeds, and probing distances.
 An entire chain of things must happen correctly for first layer accuracy.
 Break any item in the chain, and the result is flawed first layer bed / nozzle positioning.

 # Terms Used
-Reading online advice z-offset, bed tramming, and bed mesh can be confusing because the same phrase, z-offset, is used for mutiple different things.
-For the purpose of this discussion I define the some terms to differentiate various z-offset meanings.
-They may not be exactly how Klipper and the Qidi firmware implement or name them, but are needed to convey the concepts.
+Reading online advice on z-offset, bed tramming, and bed mesh can be confusing because the same phrase, z-offset, is used for mutiple different things.
+For the purposes of this discussion I define the some terms to differentiate various z-offset meanings.
+They may not be exactly how Klipper and Qidi firmware implement or name them, but are needed to convey the concepts.

 ## z-screw-position-count: